This Above All

-This Above All (1941) is a novel by Eric Knight.
+This Above All (1941) is a novel by English writer Eric Knight.
 It was adapted into an Academy Award-winning movie in 1942.

 Title

 The title of the novel is derived from a quote by Polonius in William Shakespeare's Hamlet (Act 1, scene 3): "This above all: to thine own self be true,/ And it must follow, as the night the day,/ Thou canst not then be false to any man."

 Synopsis

 Spending leave together on the South Coast during the Battle of Britain and the beginning of the blitz, Clive and Prudence have an affair.
 Having survived Dunkirk, but having a crisis of conscience over what the war is being fought for and disgusted at the incompetence of the ruling elite, Clive decides not to return to the Army and to go absent without leave.